 The verdict: Perhaps not quite as cool looking as Joybird’s but equally exceptional in quality, the Dune has a supportive, solid feel — and that’s the point.
 If you’re looking for a squishy, mushy, enveloping couch — a real lazy, couch-potato one — this isn’t for you.
 But if you’re looking for something comfortable with a substantial feel, it is.
 Also: This model has a removable, washable slipcover, so it’s perfect for people with kids and/or shedding pets.

-The product: Floyd’s sofa is a flat-pack two-seater ($1,290; also available in three-seater and three-seater-plus-chaise options) and the one and only couch style from the Detroit-based start-up, which previously released flat-pack beds and tables.
+The product: Floyd’s sofa is a flat-pack two-seater (also available in three-seater and three-seater-plus-chaise options) and the one and only couch style from the Detroit-based start-up, which also offers flat-pack beds, tables, and more.

 The assembly: The sofa arrives in four boxes, and the company says it should take less than 45 minutes to build.
 Per the website, putting it together seems pretty straightforward.

-The fine print: Free shipping to anywhere in the mainland U.S. (i.e., no delivery to Hawaii and Alaska) and free returns within 30 days.
+The fine print: Ships anywhere in the mainland U.S. (i.e., no delivery to Hawaii and Alaska) for $139.
+Free returns within 30 days.

 What happened when we sat in it: The cushions were surprisingly buoyant but also welcoming and enveloping.
 However, even after just lounging for a bit and moving around, we could sometimes detect the wooden frame beneath the cushions and had to readjust.
-Let’s put it this way (and hope it makes sense): It certainly wasn’t uncomfortable, but we could feel the industrial frame that serves as its foundation, which could be disruptive to one’s relaxation.
+It certainly wasn’t uncomfortable, but we could feel the industrial frame that serves as its foundation, which could be disruptive to one’s relaxation.
 Also the two-seater couldn’t accommodate one person lying down; it’s much more of a sitting couch (but the three-seater and sectional options are surely better suited to a binge-watch).

 The verdict: This is a fine starter couch for someone who wants something no-frills (with slight industrial vibes) that can fit into a smaller space — a post-dorm apartment, perhaps.
 For that price, however, you can get much more robust options at Ikea, though they don’t come with Floyd’s millennial cool factor.